grapl-security/grapl/src/rust/plugin-bootstrap/README.md

 ## Plugin Bootstrapping

-Plugins execute as systemd services.
-In order to attain the certificates as well as the binary for the plugin itself we have a precommit hook in systemd to execute our init binary.

-The init binary itself will just reach out to the plugin bootstrap server to attain the binary and cert, write those to disk, and then exit.

-At that point systemd will launch the plugin itself.
+Plugin execution is broken up into two systemd services 'init' and 'plugin'.

+'init' executes once.
+It reaches out to the plugin-bootstrap service and retrieves the plugin binary and client certificate artifacts.

+It writes them off to the disk and then exits.

+The 'plugin' service depends on the 'init' service and won't execute until 'init' has completed.

-When a certificate or binary updates nomad should handle the re-execution of the whole plugin group.
+The plugin service manages the execution of the plugin itself.